-- (C) Notwithstanding subsection (B) above, in the 100 percent compliance deadline year for each engine model year group the owner shall bring the remaining engines and collection vehicles into compliance. - (D)(B)-If the TotVeh or TotAddComp is not equal to a whole number of collection vehicles, the owner is expected to shall round up to the nearest collection vehicle when the fractional part of TotAddComp is greater than or equal to one-half of a solid waste-collection vehicle, and expected to round down to the nearest solid waste-collection vehicle when the fractional part of TotAddComp is less than one-half of a solid waste-collection vehicle. - (d) Compliance Extensions.
-An owner may receive be granted an extension in to a compliance deadline specified in subsection (c) for one of the following reasons: - (1) Compliance Extensions based on Early Implementation.
-An owner will be granted an extension based on compliance with one or more of the following early implementation schedules, provided the Executive Officer has received a letter by the applicable early compliance deadline stating the owner's intent to comply with one of the following conditions: - (A) If an owner has implemented best available control technology on fifty percent or more of his Group 1 total fleet of solid waste-collection vehicles, at least fifty percent of which are the owner's oldest collection vehicles in Group
+(C)Notwithstanding subsection (B) above, in the 100 percent compliance deadline year for each engine model year group the owner shall bring the remaining engines and collection vehicles into compliance.

+(D) If the TotVeh or TotAddComp is not equal to a whole number of collection vehicles, the owner shall round up to the nearest collection vehicle when the fractional part of TotAddComp is greater than or equal to one-half of a collection vehicle, and round down to the nearest collection vehicle when the fractional part of TotAddComp is less than one-half of a collection vehicle.

-- 1, by December 31, 2004 July 1, 2005, then the owner may delay the 100 percent final compliance deadline for Group 1 to December 31, 2009. - (B) If an owner has implemented best available control technology on fifty percent or more of his Group 2a total fleet of solid waste collection vehicles by December 31, 20065, then the owner may delay the 100 percent intermediate and final compliance deadlines for Group 2a to December 31, 20120. - (C) If an owner has implemented best available control technology on fifty percent or more of his Group 2b total fleet of collection vehicles by December 31, 2006, then the owner may delay the intermediate and final compliance deadlines for Group 2b to December 31, 2011. - (2) Compliance Extension based on No Verified Diesel Emission Control Strategy.
-If the Executive Officer has not verified a diesel emission control strategy, or one is not commercially available, for a particular engine and vehicle combination, an annual extension in compliance may be granted by the Executive Officer under one of the conditions specified in (A) or (B) below: - (A) Executive Officer Compliance Extension.
-The Executive Officer shall grant a blanket one-year compliance extension if a diesel emission control strategy is not verified for an engine ten months prior to each compliance deadline specified in paragraphsubsection (c). - (i) For a Group 1 solid waste-collection vehicle engines, the Executive Officer shall grant an annual extension through 2007, after which the owner shall comply with paragraphsubsection (b) by December 31, 2008. - (ii) For a Group 2a collection vehicle engine, the Executive Officer shall grant an annual extension through 2008, after which the owner shall comply with subsection (b) by December 31, 2009. - (iii)(ii)-For a Groups 2b and or 3 solid waste collection vehicle engines, the Executive Officer shall grant an annual extension through 2010, after which the owner shall comply with paragraphsubsection (b) by December 31, 2011. - (B) Owner Application Compliance Extension.
-An owner may apply to the Executive Officer for a compliance extension for one or morean engines if a diesel emission control strategy is not verified by the Executive Officer, it would jeopardize the original engine warranty, or is not commercially available, for an engine six months prior to each compliance deadline specified in paragraphsubsection (c).
-The owner must provide documentation first apply best available control technology to all applicable engines as required before requesting an extension.
-The owner shall meet the following application conditions and documentation requirements by providing the as-followsing to the Executive Officer:
+(d) Compliance Extensions.
+An owner may be granted an extension to a compliance deadline specified in subsection (c) for one of the following reasons:

+(1) Compliance Extension based on Early Implementation.
+An owner will be granted an extension based on compliance with one or more of the following early implementation schedules, provided the Executive Officer has received a letter by the applicable early compliance deadline stating the owner's intent to comply with one of the following conditions:

+(A) If an owner has implemented best available control technology on fifty percent or more of his Group 1 total fleet of collection vehicles, at least fifty percent of which are the owner's oldest collection vehicles in Group 1, by July 1, 2005, then the owner may delay the final compliance deadline for Group 1 to December 31, 2009.

+(B) If an owner has implemented best available control technology on fifty percent or more of his Group 2a total fleet of collection vehicles by December 31, 2005, then the owner may delay the intermediate and final compliance deadlines for Group 2a to December 31, 2010.

+(C) If an owner has implemented best available control technology on fifty percent or more of his Group 2b total fleet of collection vehicles by December 31, 2006, then the owner may delay the intermediate and final compliance deadlines for Group 2b to December 31, 2011.

+(2) Compliance Extension based on No Verified Diesel Emission Control Strategy.
+If the Executive Officer has not verified a diesel emission control strategy, or one is not commercially available, for a particular engine and vehicle combination, an annual extension in compliance may be granted by the Executive Officer under one of the conditions specified below:

+(A) Executive Officer Compliance Extension.
+The Executive Officer shall grant a blanket one-year compliance extension if a diesel emission control strategy is not verified for an engine ten months prior to each compliance deadline specified in subsection (c).

+- For a Group 1 collection vehicle engines, the Executive Officer shall grant an annual extension through 2007, after which the owner shall comply with subsection (b) by December 31, 2008. - (ii) For a Group 2a collection vehicle engine, the Executive Officer shall grant an annual extension through 2008, after which the owner shall comply with subsection (b) by December 31, 2009.

+(iii) For a Group 2b or 3 collection vehicle engines, the Executive Officer shall grant an annual extension through 2010, after which the owner shall comply with subsection (b) by December 31, 2011.

+(B) Owner Application Compliance Extension.
+An owner may apply to the Executive Officer for a compliance extension for an engine six months prior to each compliance deadline specified in subsection (c).
+The owner must first apply best available control technology to all applicable engines as required before requesting an extension.
+The owner shall meet the following application conditions and documentation requirements by providing the following to the Executive Officer: